interledger/rfcs/0026-payment-pointers/0026-payment-pointers.md

 Because payment pointers only support a limited profile of the data in a URL, not all of the attacks described in RFC3986 apply to payment pointers.

 However it is possible for a malicious actor to construct a payment pointer that appears to point to a trusted receiver but in fact points to a malicious actor.
-This is especially so when using internationalized domain names in the payment pointer as these can be constructed to appear as if there is a path separator (`/`) but this may in fact be a non-latin character in the _host_ portion of the pointer.

 As a result the pointer is constructed that is intended to mislead a human user by appearing to identify one (trusted) naming authority while actually identifying a different authority hidden behind the noise.

 As detailed in [RFC7230], the "https" scheme (Section 2.7.2) is intended to prevent (or at least reveal) many of these potential attacks on establishing the authority behind a pointer, provided that the negotiated TLS connection is secured and the client properly verifies that the communicating server's identity matches the target URIs authority component (see [RFC2818]).Correctly implementing such verification can be difficult (see [The Most Dangerous Code in the World](#The Most Dangerous Code in the World: Validating SSL Certificates in Non-browser Software)).